khaledianehdieh/PeptideSearch/README.md

 This tool consists one module:

-- `PeptideSearch`: this tool searches for peptides in a fasta file including proteins, it can find Exact Match or Marches with up to One Mismatch
+- `PeptideSearch`: this tool searches for peptides in a fasta file containing proteins, it can find Exact Match or Marches with up to One Mismatch

 # Installation